-Rancho Las Virgenes Composting Facility provides for the beneficial reuse of biosolids removed during wastewater treatment at the Tapia Water Reclamation Facility, converting them to nutrient-rich soil amendment.
+Rancho Las Virgenes (RLV) Composting Facility provides for the beneficial reuse of biosolids removed during wastewater treatment at the Tapia Water Reclamation Facility, converting them to nutrient-rich soil amendment.

 Traditionally, options for biosolids disposal included landfills or trucking to agricultural areas to spread on land – both of which have become costly and limited due to public opposition and new regulations.